 Look!
 Aren’t these beautiful snowflakes the forgotten words of the poor?

-Shijin no Shogai – A Poets Life (1974) is an exquisite short film from Kihachirō Kawamoto (1925 – 2010), a Japanese animator whose distinctive style of stop-motion film making and story telling, encompasses traditional Japanese stories and philosophy that are reflective of human morality and frailty.
+Shijin no Shogai – A Poets Life (1974) is an exquisite short film from Kihachirō Kawamoto (1925 – 2010), a Japanese animator whose distinctive style of stop-motion filmmaking and storytelling, encompasses traditional Japanese stories and philosophy that are reflective of human mortality and frailty.
 A Poets Life is based on a short-story by Kobo Abe, a Japanese writer, poet and playwright known for his postwar Japanese literature and radical social, artistic theories.

 His mother is made into yarn and from the yarn into a sweater.
 A sweater that could not be sold because the people did not have money.
-So the sweater was returned to the shopkeeper’s shelf and stored along with the other sweaters the poor could not afford and without money to buy food, the poor sold their sweaters to the shop-keeps.
+So the sweater was returned to the shopkeeper’s shelf and stored along with the other sweaters the poor could not afford and without money to buy food, the poor sold their shirts to the shop kept.

 Winter came and with the snow, the poor became depressed, and the more the snow fell so too, the spirits, dreams, and desires of the people.
-This sadness blocked out the sun.
-Soon the town was blanketed in snow, its people began to freeze.
-Eventually, the cold reached the mountain homes of the privileged, with their fires dying out, they too began to freeze.
+This sadness blocked the sun.
+Soon the town was blanketed with snow, its people began to freeze.
+Eventually, the cold reached the mountain homes of the privileged, with their fires dying out, they too started to freeze.
 Their dreams and desires became the snowflakes that fell; their souls the cold and bitter wind.

 Suddenly, the snow stopped, and a mouse ventured out to find material for her nest when she found the sweater made from the yarn of the old woman.
-When the mouse bit into the fabric it began to bleed–its teeth accidentally pierced the heart of the old woman.
+When the mouse bit into the fabric it began to bleed–its teeth accidentally pierced the heart of the old lady.
 The sweater came to life and sought out the son and then blanketed him to warm him.
-It was then the son realized that he is a poet and his purpose is to restore the dreams, hopes, and desires to the people.
+It was then the boy realized that he was a poet, and his purpose is to restore the dreams, hopes and desires for the people.

-A Poets Life, although made in the mid 70s, is still relevant to this day.
-It serves as a surreal rumination of today’s modern culture where the wealth of a few are warmed on the economic frailty of the poor, that continue to deny impartiality, will soon eventually lead to suffering for everyone.
-Beautiful cut-out animations are paired with stylish and distinctive back drops that incorporate puppet theater offers viewers an unique style of storytelling, and notes at the same time, societal conscious awareness.
+A Poets Life, although made in the mid-70s, is still relevant to this day.
+It serves as a surreal rumination of today’s modern culture where the wealth of a few is warmed on the economic frailty of the poor, which continue to deny impartiality, will soon eventually lead to suffering for everyone.
+Beautiful cut-out animations are paired with stylish and distinctive backdrops that incorporate puppet theater offers viewers a unique style of storytelling and notes at the same time, societally conscious awareness.